-- H The funeral Mass may not be used on Ash Wednesday, on the Sundays of Lent, or during the Triduum.
+- # The funeral Mass may not be used on Ash Wednesday, on the Sundays of Lent, or during the Triduum.
 The funeral liturgy outside Mass may be celebrated on any day during Lent.
-(GIRM #380, OCF #271) - H The nuptial Mass may not be used on Ash Wednesday, on the Sundays of Lent, on the Solemnity of St. Joseph (Mar.
+(GIRM #380, OCF #271) - He nuptial Mass may not be used on Ash Wednesday, on the Sundays of Lent, on the Solemnity of St. Joseph (Mar.
 19), on the Solemnity of the Annunciation (Mar.
 25) or during Holy Week.
 The Order for Celebrating Matrimony without Mass may be celebrated on any day during Lent.
 No weddings may be celebrated on Good Friday or Holy Saturday.
-(OCM #34) - # The norms for music and worship environment during the season of Lent (outlined above) apply equally to ritual celebrations during this time, such as weddings and funerals. - "The days of Holy Week, from Monday to Thursday inclusive, have precedence over all other celebrations.
+(OCM #34) - # The norms for music and worship environment during the season of Lent (outlined above) apply equally to ritual celebrations during this time, such as weddings and funerals. - ## "The days of Holy Week, from Monday to Thursday inclusive, have precedence over all other celebrations.
 It is not fitting that baptisms or confirmations be celebrated on these days since they have their natural place in the Easter Vigil."
-(Ordo) - # The presentation of the Creed and the Lord's Prayer normally take place after the first and third scrutinies.
-For pastoral reasons, they may be held during the period of the catechumenate rather than at the regular times.
-(RCIA #104-105) - R A communal celebration of the Sacrament of Reconciliation according to Rite II of the Rite of Penance is one way of assisting the people of God in preparing for the celebration of the paschal mystery.
+(Ordo) - ## The Handing On of the Creed (OCIA #157-163) and the Handing on of the Lord's Prayer (OCIA #178-184) normally take place at a weekday Mass during the weeks following first and third scrutinies, respectively.
+For pastoral reasons, they may be held during the period of the catechumenate instead. - A communal celebration of the Sacrament of Reconciliation according to Rite II of the Rite of Penance is one way of assisting the people of God in preparing for the celebration of the paschal mystery.
 "It is fitting that the Lenten Season conclude, both for the individual Christian as well as for the whole Christian community, with a penitential celebration...
 Such a celebration should take place before the Easter Triduum, and should not immediately precede the Evening Mass of the Lord's Supper.
 However, where there is genuine pastoral need, the sacrament of penance may be celebrated on Good Friday and Holy Saturday."
 (Ordo)